 Canadian vessels fish under an Individual Quota (IQ) system.
-The captain is required to hail in to a port 24 hours before unloading Pacific halibut.
-Note that landings that were not listed 24 hours ahead of time might still occur.
-It is important to establish a good rapport with the Archipelago Marine Research (AMR) port supervisor or validator(s) in applicable ports as they may notify you of landings not previously listed in Fishery Operations System (FOS).
-Finally, unloading of IQ fish in Canada may occur as early as 5:45 am and as late as 9:30 pm.
-However, the majority (80%) of the offloads occur between 7:45 am and 2:30 pm.
+The captain is required to hail a port 24 hours before unloading Pacific halibut.
+Unloading of IQ fish in Canada may occur between 5:45 am and 9:30 pm.
+However, the majority (80%) of the landings occur between 7:45 am and 2:30 pm.

-Work closely with AMR validators to be notified anytime a landing is comprised of Pacific halibut.
-If unsure, the Secretariat must be at the dock for the offload and ask the captain if any commercial Pacific halibut will be offloaded.
-An AMR validator has to validate the weight of the catch, as the Pacific halibut are unloaded.
-It is crucial that the IPHC Secretariat works closely with AMR and the processing plant to successfully obtain a representative sample of the landed catch.
+Archipelago Marine Research (AMR) port supervisors or validators are a valuable source of landings information, including landings not previously listed in Fishery Operations System (FOS).
+IPHC Secretariat should get to know and have a good rapport with AMR and work closely with them to be notified anytime a landing is comprised of Pacific halibut.
+If unsure that landing contains Pacific halibut, the Secretariat must be at the dock for the landing and ask the captain if any commercial Pacific halibut will be landed.
+An AMR validator validates the weight of the catch as Pacific halibut are unloaded.
+IPHC Secretariat also works closely with AMR and the processing plant to successfully obtain a representative sample of the landed catch.
 If there are problems with lack of landing notifications or sampling logistics, contact your supervisor at the IPHC Headquarters' (HQ) office.